cruxlang/crux/README.md

-Crux is a principled, practical AltJS language.
-It aims to provide a practical programming environment that doesn't compromise on strong fundamentals.
+Crux is a principled, practical AltJS language that aims to provide an easy, familiar programming environment that does not compromise on rock-solid fundamentals.

 # Core Principles